 If you wish to gain entrance into an ABA-approved law school (which is not required by the Board but is highly recommended), you must pass the LSAT, or Law School Admission Test.
 This test is offered four times annually around the world.

 Use the free test prep services offered at the LSAT website to help get ready for the LSAT exam.
 Practice tests and sample questions and answers can assist you in preparing for the exam.
 If you would rather pay for LSAT preparation, the following courses are available in Alabama:

 LSAT Exam Prep Courses in Alabama:

 There are three sections to the LSAT:

 Applications to take the LSAT are taken online.
-It is offered on Saturdays and Wednesdays in June, October, December and February, but not at every test center on each Saturday and Wednesday of each month.
+It is offered on Saturdays and Mondays in July, September, November and January, but not at every test center on each Saturday and Monday of each month.
 Test centers in Alabama include:

-You must pay a fee of $160 to take the LSAT.
+You must pay a basic fee of $190 to take the LSAT (not including auxiliary fees which can be seen here).
 Fees may be paid through your online account with the Law School Admission Council (LSAC) by credit card or by check or money order payable to the LSAC.

 Receiving Your Score

 The LSAC will email your LSAT scores to you approximately three weeks post-exam.
 You can get a low score of 120 or a high score of 180.
-The University of Alabama School of Law typically accepts applicants with LSAT scores between 158 and 165.
+The University of Alabama School of Law typically accepts applicants with a median LSAT score of 163.
 Remember, however, that LSAT scores are just one factor that contributes to your acceptance at law school.
 LSAT scores are not perfect predictors of law school performance, per information gathered by the LSAC.

 Once you have passed the LSAT, you are ready to apply to law school.
 If you are applying to an ABA-approved law school, consult this list of admission services required by ABA-approved law schools in the United States.